ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

       .. image:: ../images/img-pixmapcopy.*
          :scale: 20

-   .. method:: Save(string filename, string output: null, int jpg_quality: 95)
+   .. method:: Save(string filename, string output: null, int jpgQuality: 95)

       Save pixmap as an image file.
 Depending on the output chosen, only some or all colorspaces are supported and different file extensions can be chosen.
 Please see the table below.

-      :arg str filename: The file to save to.
+      :arg string filename: The file to save to.
 May be provided as a string.
 In the latter two cases, the filename is taken from the resp. object.
 The filename's extension determines the image format, which can be overruled by the output parameter.

-      :arg str output: The desired image format.
+      :arg string output: The desired image format.
 The default is the filename's extension.
 If both, this value and the file extension are unsupported, an exception is raised.
 For possible values see :ref:`PixmapOutput`.
-      :arg int jpg_quality: The desired image quality, default 95.
+      :arg int jpgQuality: The desired image quality, default 95.
 Only applies to JPEG images, else ignored.
 This parameter trades quality against file size.
 A value of 98 is close to lossless.
 Higher values should not lead to better quality.

       :raises ValueError: For unsupported image formats.

-   .. method:: ToBytes(string output: "png", int jpg_quality: 95)
+   .. method:: ToBytes(string output: "png", int jpgQuality: 95)

-      :arg str output: The desired image format.
+      :arg string output: The desired image format.
 The default is "png".
 For possible values see :ref:`PixmapOutput`.
-      :arg int jpg_quality: The desired image quality, default 95.
+      :arg int jpgQuality: The desired image quality, default 95.
 Only applies to JPEG images, else ignored.
 This parameter trades quality against file size.
 A value of 98 is close to lossless.
 Higher values should not lead to better quality.

       :raises ValueError: For unsupported image formats.
       :rtype: bytes